gjheij/fmriproc/doc/source/bash.rst

     ---------------------------------------------------------------------------------------------------
     spinoza_bestvertex

-    wrapper for call_pycortex to calculate the best vertex and normal vector based on the minimal curva- ture given an ROI.
+    wrapper for call_targetvertex to calculate the best vertex and normal vector based on the minimal curvature given an ROI.

     this script requires input from FreeSurfer, so it won't do much if that hasn't run yet.
 Ideally, you should perform FreeSurfer with the pRF-mapping in fMRIprep (module before [13]), then run this thing so it can also take in the pRF to locate an even better vertex.

     (need to update this so it takes in variable areas, now it's just set to V1)